nehais/apartment-rental/README.md

 ## Description

-The website is designed as one-stop destination for finding the perfect apartment.
-User can search through apartment list as well as delete or update them.
+The website is designed as one-stop destination for finding the perfect apartment.<br>
+Users can search through apartment list and put the apartments they like as favourites, as well as delete them.<br>
+As a host you can add or update your property

 ## Tech stack